melissassouthernstylekitchen.com

 Notes

-I was able to yield 42 mini muffins from this recipe but, this depends on how generous you are when you divide the batter.
+I was able to yield 42 mini muffins from this recipe, but this depends solely on how generous you are when you divide the batter.
 This recipe will easily make 36 mini muffins.

 Tried this recipe?Mention @melissassk or tag #melissassk!